GuanghuaW/cv/index.md

 ## About Me

 I am an Assistant Professor in the Department of Computer Science and Technology at Kean University.
-My research centers on Natural Language Processing, with particular interests in multi-document summarization, long document summarization, multimodal summarization, and the application of large language models (LLMs) in data science.
+My research centers on Natural Language Processing, with particular interests in multi-document summarization, long document summarization, multimodal summarization, and the application of large language models in data science.
 I aim to develop innovative approaches that make text data more understandable and actionable.

 Before joining Kean University, I earned my Ph.D. in Computer Science at the University of Texas at Dallas, where I worked under the mentorship of Dr. Weili Wu.